-Using fewer pesticides than most companies and using natural and organic products, we strive to solve pest problems in an environmentally-friendly manner.
+Using fewer pesticides than most companies and using green products, we strive to solve pest problems in an environmentally-friendly manner.
 To learn more about our effective termite control services or to schedule a free consultation, give us a call today and speak with one of our helpful professionals!

 How can I prevent subterranean termites in the future?

 Limit the chances of your yard becoming a home to subterranean termites with the following prevention tips: